kiugfractal/SEProject/Project.md

 Normal flow: Choose delete content -> click button delete -> exit

-Branching: Admin could delete contents by dragging them to the trash box
+Branching: There will be a limited amount of memory to store what 'd been deleted, so admin could restore

-Other activities: None
+Other activities: Admin could delete contents by dragging them to the trash box

 End state